 Our goal is to identify how performance assessments of recommendation algorithms differ when time-series are used instead of single-numbers.

 A hypothesis is similar and just a different way of expressing.
 For instance

 We hypothesize that, instead of a single number, recommender-systems research would benefit from presentingtime series metrics, i.e. each metric should be calculated for a certain interval of the data collection period, e.g. for every day, week, or month.
 This will allow to gain more information about an algorithm’s effectiveness over time, identify trends, […]

-In a normal paper, you do not need to state some explicit research tasks.
+In a normal paper, you do not need to state explicitly the research tasks.
 Only if you are pursuing a really big project (such as a PhD) you might want to break down your research objective into some tasks and describe them in a separate section.

 However, it is important to note the difference between a goal and a task.
 A goal would be to e.g. generate new knowledge or reduce a problem.
-The following is not a goal:
+The following are not goals:

 Our ‘goal’ is to evaluate Algorithm A and B

 Doing an evaluation, or implementing something is usually a task.
 The goal would be e.g. as follows: